emgong/double-takes/app/posts/2014-01-25-the-failures-of-intro-to-tdd.md

 * The parent's unit test, which specifies the interaction of the two children
 * The two child units, each with a unit test specifying the logic for which they're responsible

 If this is where we're bound to end up, why not head in that direction from the outset?
-That's the approach I take, and as a result I think of TDD as an exercise in **reductionism**.
+My approach to TDD considers this, and could be described as an exercise in **reductionism**.

 Here's my process: